kimbasn/kimbasn/README.md

 - 👋 Hi, I’m Kimba SABI N'GOYE
 - 👀 I'm a data science graduate with a passion for IT Operations and software development.
-I’m currently working as a system integration and test engineer at Huawei.
+I’m currently working as a software engineer at Huawei.
 - 🌱 I’m learning DevOps and Data Engineering.
 - 💞️  I would like to combine my passion for IT operations, software engineering, and data science to create business value from data.
 - 📫 How to reach me www.linkedin.com/in/sabingoyek